-In January, The PA Sunshine Program moved out of the waiting list phase and back in an active rebate mode, thanks to the allocation of \$7.25 million in final Act 1 of 2008 funding from the Commonwealth Financing Authority.
-The PA Sunshine Program staff along with Grant Center staff has begun the processing of rebates for all completed projects which have been awaiting payment.
-There are over 500 projects totaling over \$3 million in payments to be processed.
-The Sunshine program also announced amended PA Sunshine Program guidelines in order to stream-line the rebate application process, keep the program moving along smoothly and provide more certainty in the program as the final \$7.25 million in funding is paid out.
-The Sunshine Program will now be a first-come, first-served rebate process.
-All existing applications in the system that were reserved/approved for construction by the PA Sunshine Program will have to be completed by June 1, 2013, in order to insure payment.
-Anyone who had a reservation or a reservation request in the system prior to Jan 26, 2013, is eligible for the rebate as long as the reservation is approved.
-Anyone who submits for a rebate for a system that was built after Jan 26, 2013, with or without an approved reservation is eligible for a rebate.
+The PA Sunshine Program is back in an active rebate mode.
+The PA Sunshine Program staff, along with Grant Center staff, are processing rebates for all completed projects which had been awaiting payment in 2012.
+There were over 500 projects totaling over \$3 million in payments to be processed.
+The Sunshine also hosted a webinar for installers to present the new PA Sunshine Program guidelines.
+New guidelines were developed in order to stream-line the rebate application process, keep the program moving along smoothly and provide more certainty in the program as the final \$7.25 million in funding is paid out.
+A recording of the webinar is provided on the PA Sunshine Webpage.
+Visitors can click on links to view the webinar and hear answers to frequently asked questions.
+Remaining rebate funds will be updated, approximately weekly, on the PA Sunshine Website at www.dep.state.pa.us , keyword: PA Sunshine.
+Currently there is approximately \$5 million remaining.
 The PA Sunshine Program will close, upon the exhaustion of the final \$7.25 million in funds before or by December 31, 2013, whichever occurs first.
-Lastly, remaining rebate funds will be updated, approximately weekly, on the PA Sunshine Website at www.dep.state.pa.us , keyword: PA Sunshine.